 The court does not permit cellular telephones, tablets, laptops, or other electronic devices into the courthouse without a court order specifically identifying the permitted device.
-To obtain such an order, visit the S.D.N.Y. website for a template and then submit it for signature to Chambers by filing a Letter addressed to Judge McMahon on the ECF with the form included as an attachment to the Letter.
+To obtain such an order, visit the S.D.N.Y. website for a template and then submit it to Chambers for signature via ECF.
 This rule applies to attorneys as well as non-attorneys.